 Lola Llamas is a Napa Valley native.
 Her grandfather, John Torres worked in the vineyards for over 40 years and was a master at grafting.
 He taught many others this skill while at Beaulieu Vineyard and Trefethen Vineyards.
-Lola has worked in the legal industry for over 20 years and is the co-founder of Llamas Family Wines.
+Lola has worked in the legal industry for over 25 years and is the co-founder of Llamas Family Wines.
 She has a business degree from Saint Mary’s College and graduated as part of Cohort 4 of the Executive Wine MBA program at Sonoma State University in August 2017.
 While in school she traveled to the wine regions of France and South Africa and worked on a consulting project for a winery in South Africa.
 She is enjoying learning more about wine and being a part of this amazing industry.
 She loves her role in this venture with her husband, Oscar and looks forward to continuing to build the brand and meeting new people in the wine industry.
 In May 2020, Lola started a new venture with a partner and released Las Amigas sparkling wine in August 2020.
 Their sparkling rosé was released in October 2022.
-In her free time, Lola enjoys traveling, running, Dailey Method classes and spending time with her family.
+In her free time, Lola enjoys traveling, working out, and spending time with her family.